-- Failure Reporting (FR).
-Asset or system failures are formally reported through a Defect Report, Failure Report or within a Computerized Maintenance Management System (CMMS).
+Failure Reporting: Asset or system failures are formally reported through a Defect Report, Failure Report or within a Computerized Maintenance Management System (CMMS).

-- Corrective Actions (CA).
-Identify, implement and verify corrective actions to prevent more repetition of the same failure.
+Corrective Actions: Identify, implement and verify corrective actions to prevent more repetition of the same failure.

-Common outputs from FRACAS include Important Key Performance Metrics such as Mean Time Between Failures, Mean Time Between Repair, Mean Time To Repair, reliability growth, and failure/incidents distribution by type.
-The FRACAS model provides the information needed to support Root Cause Failure Analysis (RCFA) and Reliability Centered Maintenance (RCM) efforts.
+Common outputs from FRACAS include key performance indicators such as mean time between failures (MTBF), mean time between repairs (MTBR), mean time to repair (MTTR), reliability growth, and failure/incidents distribution by type.
+The FRACAS model provides the information needed to support root cause failure analysis (RCFA) efforts.

-A judgement-based approach to PM optimization is just as it sounds.
-The process involves consulting the maintenance team and system engineers to develop a plan based on how they have seen the equipment operate and respond to the current PM schedule.
+This process involves consulting the maintenance team and system engineers to develop a plan based on how they have seen the equipment operate and respond to the existing preventive maintenance program schedule.

-The judgement approach is not as accurate as RCM or FRACAS, and will not produce the same data and indicators of performance.
-However, sometimes that data and spending the time to track it is not necessary for all pieces of equipment.
-Judgement based PM optimization is best for assets that lack criticality, are inexpensive to repair/replace, or have been operating normally.
+The judgment-based approach is not as data-driven as the other methods and will not produce the same data and indicators of performance.
+However, in some cases and for some pieces of equipment, the time and effort required to collect and track data are not necessary or justified.
+Judgment-based preventive maintenance is best for assets that are less critical to production or that are inexpensive to repair or replace.

-A CMMS offers automation tools to help reduce missing scheduled work and equipment failures, making PM optimization as efficient and streamlined as possible.
-PM Task Generation, PM Scheduling and Inspections help facilitate continuous improvement and support for an organization’s Preventive Maintenance program.
+A CMMS offers automation tools to help reduce missing scheduled work and equipment failures, making your preventive maintenance program as efficient and streamlined as possible.
+Preventive Maintenance Task Generation, Preventive Maintenance Scheduling, and Inspections features facilitate continuous improvement and support for your preventive maintenance program.

-- PM Task Generation – Users can utilize a PM calendar- and/or meter-based PM tasks for all assets.
-These include detailed descriptions with how-tos, guidelines and other information vital to effectively performing the work.
+Preventive Maintenance Task Generation: Use calendar- and/or meter-based preventive maintenance tasks for all assets.
+These include detailed descriptions with how-tos, guidelines, and other information vital to effectively performing the work.

-- PM Task Schedules – PM schedules empower users to coordinate labor resources and parts needed to complete work, as well as automatically generate PM tasks based on usage or a daily, weekly or monthly basis.
+Preventive Maintenance Task Schedules: Coordinate labor resources and parts needed to complete work and automatically generate preventive maintenance tasks based on usage or on a daily, weekly, or monthly basis.

-A CMMS completely automates the Failure Reporting step in the FRACAS PM optimization method.
-Organizations can also leverage a CMMS to perform root cause analysis and deploy corrective actions.
+A CMMS completely automates the failure reporting step in the FRACAS method.
+You can also leverage a CMMS to perform root cause analysis and deploy corrective actions.

-Both RCM and FRACAS require considerable tracking and analyzing of PM processes.
+Both reliability-centered maintenance and FRACAS require considerable tracking and analyzing of preventive maintenance processes.
 With eMaint’s reporting and dashboard tools, organizations can consistently document work order history, failures, costs and trends.
 With a few clicks of a mouse, organizations have access the data to perform the analyses that both RCM and FRACAS requires.

-- Reports – eMaint’s reporting tools help organizations build reports that can be automatically updated with your organization’s most important Key Performance Indicators (KPIs) and keep all critical data in one place).
-You can also auto-generate and email reports to anyone in your organization.
+Reports: Build reports that can be automatically updated with your organization’s most important KPIs and keep all critical data in one place.
+You can also automatically generate and email reports to anyone in your organization.

-- Dashboards – Dashboards and associated graphs can be generated with your CMMS data on total downtime by critical asset, Mean Time Between Failures (MTBF), wrench time percentage and more.
-This will help your organization get a better understanding on how equipment is performing and what decisions need to be made to improve processes.
+Dashboards: With your CMMS data, generate dashboards and associated graphs on total downtime by critical asset, MTBF, wrench time percentage, and more.
+This will help your organization get a better understanding of how equipment is performing and how to improve processes.